-Val was the previous Headteacher of Ad Astra Infant School, but is now undertaking the role of Chief Executive Officer for the Trust.
+Val was the previous Headteacher of Ad Astra Infant School and until April 2018, was the Chief Executive Officer for the Trust.
 She trained to teach in Lincoln at Bishop Grosseteste College, where she achieved a First Class Education Degree.
 Val was a local Headteacher for over 25 years.
-She plays an active part in the Local Authority and sits on various working groups ranging from budgeting to school improvement.
-Val takes a particular interest in the Professional Development of teachers and Chairs the Management Board of Poole SCITT.
-SCITT stands for `School Centred Initial Teacher Training` and is a teacher training organisation which trains local people for the primary phase of education.
-Val lives in Wimborne and is married with one daughter, who attended Corfe Hills School.
+She played an active part in the Local Authority and sat on various working groups ranging from budgeting to school improvement.
+Val is now retired but remains a Trustee.
+She lives in Wimborne and is married with one daughter, who attended Corfe Hills School.

 Kate Carter is the Executive Headteacher over the four schools within the TEACH Trust and was appointed the Chief Executive Officer for the Trust from April 2018.
 Kate was previously Headteacher for both Canford Heath Junior School and Canford Heath Infants.
 She graduated as a teacher from the University of Reading in 1998 and has been teaching for many years in Poole and Bournemouth.
 Her specialism is in English, and she has worked on many English development initiatives – nationally and locally, including work for the National Strategies; leading the Poole Schools’ School Improvement Support Group for English and training new teachers in SCITT programmes.
 Kate has two lovely sons who both attend Poole Grammar School.